 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Assumption Parish School Board's basic financial statements.
-The accompanying non-major fund combining financial statements, the schedule of compensation paid to board members, the schedule of compensation, benefits, and other payments to agency head, and schedule of expenditures of federal awards, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The accompanying non-major fund combining financial statements, the schedule of compensation paid to board members, the schedule of compensation, benefits, and other payments to agency head, the schedule of collections, distributions, and costs of collection, and schedule of expenditures of federal awards, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the non-major fund combining financial statements, the schedule of compensation paid to board members, the schedule of compensation, benefits, and other payments to agency head, and the schedule of expenditures of federal awards are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the non-major fund combining financial statements, the schedule of compensation paid to board members, the schedule of compensation, benefits, and other payments to agency head, the schedule of collections, distributions, and costs of collections, and the schedule of expenditures of federal awards are fairly stated, in all material respects, in relation to the basic financial statements as a whole.

-The information included in the performance and statistical data on pages 108 - 110 are presented for the purposes of additional analysis and are not a required part of the basic financial statements.
+The information included in the performance and statistical data on pages 107 - 108 are presented for the purposes of additional analysis and are not a required part of the basic financial statements.
 Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.